MinePlayersPE/Simple-YouTube-Age-Restriction-Bypass/account-proxy/README.md

 This is the account proxy server rewritten to be a single script, easily installable on a cloudflare worker.
 It also acts as the video proxy (to prevent region mismatch between account and video proxy).
 You can sign up for a Cloudflare account and deploy your own account proxy using your age-verified YouTube account.
 (TODO: enable age-unverified account bypass)

-<b>Disclaimer: Currently, this doesn't strip potentially identifiable info in the player response.
+<b>Disclaimer: Currently, this doesn't completely strip potentially identifiable info in the player response.
 Use this at your own risk (e.g. personal use only)</b>

 ### Installation (TODO)
 1. <a href="https://dash.cloudflare.com/?to=/:account/workers">Sign in/up to Cloudflare and open the Worker Dashboard.</a>